FreeTubeApp/FreeTube/CODE_OF_CONDUCT.md

 This isn’t an exhaustive list of things that you can’t do.
 Rather, take it in the spirit in which it’s intended - a guide to make it easier to enrich all of us and the technical communities in which we participate.

 This code of conduct applies to all spaces managed by the FreeTube project.
-This includes IRC, email, the issue tracker, and any other forums created by the project team which the community uses for communication.
+This includes Matrix, email, the issue tracker, and any other forums created by the project team which the community uses for communication.
 In addition, violations of this code outside these spaces may affect a person's ability to participate within them.

 Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated.